 Smaller is better, right?
 That’s what smartphone manufacturers keep telling me, anyway, and some of them seem dedicated to creating the thinnest products possible.
 That’s neat and all, but tiny travel mirrors aren’t good enough for most jobs.

 I suggest looking for a slightly larger mirror, so long as it will still easily fit in your usual bag.
 Build quality is also especially important for travel mirrors.
 They get a lot of abuse, and the last thing you want is broken glass in your purse.
 Search out a durable outer shell and a well designed and manufactured hinge.
-And check out the seal; I’ve seen plenty of nicks and scratches caused by tiny things in my purse worming their way through the seal.
+And check out the seal; I’ve seen plenty of nicks and scratches on the mirrored surface caused by tiny things in my purse worming their way through the seal.

 I have another confession to make: Once I learned that travel mirrors were for everyday use, it took me considerably longer to realize there’s a difference between travel mirrors and a handheld makeup mirror.

-Travel vs. Handheld
+Travel vs. Handheld Mirrors